iqrasaher/Python-Course/README.md

 ### 🔒 License
-This course is created by **Iqra**.
+This course is created by **Iqra Saher**.
 No part may be reused, copied, or modified without written permission.